BusraYorulmaz/flutter-ecommerce-project/README.md

 # flutter-eticaret-project
-- It is an e-commerce project that I continue to develop.
+- It is an e-commerce mobile application project that I continue to develop.
-- This application is an e-commerce mobile application.
 - Multi-language feature has been added to the application.
-It contains English and Turkish languages.
+It includes English and Turkish languages.
 <br/><br/>